Simon-graiff/Mobile2/README.md

 The method switchToFragment switches to the specified fragment.
 It uses the strategy explained in the capter "MainScreen". switchToProfileFragement switches to the Profile Fragement which is slightly another strategy than the other fragments as explained in the chapter "Profile Page".
 It creates the ProfileFragment and then calls switchToFragment().

+**getParticipants**

+Extracts the participants (attribute "participants") from an Event ParseObject and shows them with the maximum amount (attribute "maxMembers") of participants in this event.
+It creates a String in the format "currentParticipants/maximumParticipants".

+**calculateDistance**

+CalculateDistance calculates distance between two ParseGeoPoints.
+Therefore the ParseGeoPoint method distanceInKilometersTo is used, which returns the distance as a double.
+In the application a distance with one digit behind the comma is wanted, so distance is multiplied by 10 and then divided by an integer 10.

+**setCategoryImage**

+setCategoryImage sets the ImageResource of a given ImageView to an icon image of the given category.
+These categories and images are defined in the switch statement of the method.
+For the string category the respective icon is selected.
+These were downloaded to the project in all relevant sizes.
+If no valid category is given, the sport icon will be selected to prevent errors.

+**putEventIdToSharedPref**

+The EventDetailFragment needs the objectId of the event it is supposed to display as described in the chapter of EventDetail.
+The method putEventIdToSharedPref saves the given Event-ID as a SharedPrefences in the activity.
+It need a SharedPreferences object and a SharedPreferences Editor object of the SharedPreferences objekt.
+It then saved the Event-ID as the variable "eventId" as SharedPreferences and uses "apply" to save it asynchronously.

 #ParticipantsList(Fragment)

 On the ParticipantsList Screen every user who takes part in an event is shown with his picture and his name.
 The screen works with a ListView, in which each List Item represents one user with his name and his profile picture.
 Each List Item is clickable and redirects to the Profile Page of the user.
 The screen is composed out of the files: